pb4git/Fall-Challenge-2020/README.md

     - evaluation if the game is ongoing : *tier0 + 2&ast;tier1 + 3&ast;tier2 + 4&ast;tier3 + potionsScore*
     - evaluation if the game is finished : something *very big* if I win, *very small* if I lose, don't care about points
     - potionsScore is the sum of *rupeesEarned &ast; 0.99 ^ turnPotionWasBrewed*
+    - spells learned and their castable status is *not* taken into account
-    - a 10ms search is run for the opponent.
+    - a 10ms search is run for the opponent:
-        - Potions are marked as unvailable in the search for my once I believe the opponent will have taken them (+5 ELO)
+        - Potions are marked as unvailable in the search for my move once I believe the opponent will have taken them (+5 ELO)
         - Small 1-rupee bonus for taking a potion before I believe the opponent will have taken it (+5 ELO)
-        - I tried to simulate his first action in the search for my move, but failed (-10 ELO)
+        - I tried to simulate his first action in the search for my move, but failed (-10 ELO).
+I still do not understand why that might fail...
+    - and that's it...

 Surprises:
-    - everybody talking about performance being important.
+    - Everybody talking about performance being important.
 On the contrary, I found that above a certain threshold (approx. 30k simulations), there was no benefit to have a faster code.
 There is exactly 0 ELO difference between my code and itself capped at 50% simulation time.
+    - Everybody talking about fine-tuned evaluation functions
     - Larger beam width (400 to 600) at same depth = worse ranking (-15 ELO !!).
 Test everything...

 # End-game:

-Note : performance & heuristics
+When the end-game is near, the beam-search is disabled and replaced by another [DUCT](http://mlanctot.info/files/papers/cig14-smmctsggp.pdf) search, in which all LEARN actions are disabled.
+This prevents silly losses where the potion is brewed but the opponent accumulates a lot of tier > 0 ingredients.
+In fact, it outputs something which approximates (with no theoretical guarantee) the optimal mixed strategy.